 The list of great composers and musicians who lived and worked in Vienna is testament to the city’s vital role in music history.
 Today we explore this history, starting with a visit to the Central Cemetery, where, among others, Beethoven, Brahms, Schubert and the Strausses are interred.
 We then continue our tour to the house in which Schubert was born, now a house-museum dedicated to the composer, and to the Beethoven Museum in Heiligenstadt.
 In the afternoon, after a break for lunch in the city centre, we have a guided tour of the Musikverein.
-Returning to the hotel, there is time to relax before we attend the second performance (details, TBA).
+Returning to the hotel, the evening is at leisure.
 (B)

 Thursday 23 April: Eastern Austria and Haydn

-Eastern Austria was well connected to Vienna by road and boat and became one of the favourite places of repose for the nobility.
+Eastern Austria was one of the favourite places of repose for the nobility.
 Today we explore this region by coach, first visiting Schloss Hof, a hunting lodge transformed by Prince Eugene of Savoy that was later bought by Empress Maria Theresa and transformed into an elegant retreat from city life.
 After our visit, we enjoy lunch at a typical Austrian tavern, before continuing our journey to Eisenstadt to visit Esterházy Palace.
-The palace was the summer residence of one of Hungary’s pre-eminent noble families, who employed Haydn as their Kapellmeister for 12 years, nurturing the career of the increasingly celebrated composer.
+The palace was the summer residence of one of Hungary’s pre-eminent noble families, who employed Haydn as their Kapellmeister, nurturing the career of the increasingly celebrated composer.
 On our return to Vienna, we stop to visit the Bergkirche in Eisenstadt, where Haydn’s body has been laid to rest since 1932, and his head since 1954.
 Evening at leisure.
 (B)

 Friday 24 April: Jugendstil Vienna